lhoenig/fbsounds/README.md

 Default format: aac
        quality: 320K

-IMPORTANT: For audio conversion to work, you have to habe the corresponding audio codec library installed for example lame or libvorbis.
+IMPORTANT: For audio conversion to work, you have to habe the corresponding audio codec library installed, for example lame or libvorbis.

 ### TODO's